 DRM has penalizing impacts on customers.
 Readers typically prefer enjoying reading their digital books on different devices.
 When authors enable DRM, their readers may be disallowed access to their Ebooks through non-Kindle platforms.
 Customers may find this experience to be extremely annoying and thus may lead to decreased book sales as readers are now most likely to opt-out from buying DRM-enabled books.
 So when you apply DRM, you are actually applying a lock or restricted entry condition to your book.
 This lock may prevent you from making more sales.
 This lock does prevent cyber criminals from getting access to your book readily, but it does not prevent piracy incidents completely.

-Though most publishers demand companies offering digital conversion and eBook conversion services to incorporate DRM, they have started understanding the risk this imposes on customer satisfaction.
+Though most publishers demand companies offering digital conversion services and eBook conversion services to incorporate DRM, they have started understanding the risk this imposes on customer satisfaction.
 Striking a perfect balance between eBook protection and customer contentment is one of the major challenges being faced by authors and publishers today.

 Some service providers know effective utilization of other alternatives to DRM.
 Adding a digital watermark that contains details like name of the customer, his email ID and other relevant information is a great feasible option.